mehmood-zaman/merkle-api/README.md

 ### Deployment

-For backend API deployment i have used the firebase.
+For backend API deployment i have used the Heroku.
 [Merkle Api](https://merkle-bk-api.herokuapp.com/).

+### Database
+For database I have use redislab cloud platform.

 ### Running Application Locally